vvn9847/SONiC/doc/bgp_loading_optimization/bgp-loading-optimization-hld.md

 `zebra` receives routes from `bgpd`.
 To understand the routing data sent by `bgpd`, it has to decode the received data with `zapi_route_decode` function, which consumes the most computing resources, as the flame graph indicates.
 This function causes the slow start for `zebra`, since decode only happens at the very beginning of receiving new routes from `bgpd`.

-Although the main thread of `zebra` only needs to send routes to `fpmsyncd` as the workload of sending routes to `Linux kernel` is offloaded to a child thread, the main thread still needs to process the returned results of the child thread which indicate whether data are successfully delivered to `kernel`.
+The main thread of `zebra` not only needs to send routes to `fpmsyncd`, but also needs to process the returned results of the child thread which indicate whether data are successfully delivered to `kernel`.
 Hence when `zebra` is busy dealing with the `kernel` side, the performance of talking to `fpmsyncd` would be affected.

 <br>